-The wrist connects the hand to the forearm, consisting of the two bones of the forearm, the radius and ulna, and eight small carpal bones.
-This arrangement allows for a great range of movement including bending, straightening, lateral movement, and rotation.
-This region is relatively fragile, as it is possible to injure any of these bones with the application of force or stress.
-Fracture is a common wrist injury involving swelling, pain, and possibly crookedness or deformation with a severe break.
-Fractures are evaluated by x-rays or other internal scans.
-Treatment consists of immobilization while the bones set, and may require stabilization with pins or screws.
-Repetitive stress is another condition affecting the wrist.
-This occurs during activities like typing, sports or other uses involving repetitive motions.
-The carpal tunnel, a tube of nerves and tendons passing through the wrist, can become thickened and inflamed by repetitive stress.
-Tendinitis, sprains and strain are other common injuries to the connective tissues.
-Wrist pain may also result from medical conditions such as osteoporosis, which decreases bone density increasing the risk of fracture.
-Arthritis, including osteoarthritis, rheumatoid arthritis, and gout, involves swelling of joints from various causes and may increase with age.
+The wrist connects the hand to the forearm.
+It consists of the distal ends of the radius and ulna bones, eight carpal bones, and the proximal ends of five metacarpal bones.
+This arrangement of bones allows for a wide range of movement.
+The wrist can bend, straighten, move laterally, and rotate.
+It is relatively prone to injury.
+Force or stress can injure any of the bones.
+Fracture is one common injury.
+It involves swelling and pain.
+In severe fractures, crookedness or deformation is also possible.
+Fractures are evaluated using x-rays or CT scans.
+Treatment involves immobilizing the bones while they set.
+This may require stabilization with pins or screws.
+Repetitive stress is another condition that affects the wrist.
+It can be caused by typing, sports, or other activities that involve repetitive motions.
+Repetitive stress can cause the carpal tunnel to become thickened and inflamed.
+The carpal tunnel is a tube of nerves and tendons that passes through the wrist.
+Tendinitis, sprains, and strain are other common injuries, which affect the connective tissues of the wrist.
+Wrist pain may also result from medical conditions, such as osteoporosis.
+This condition decreases bone density and increases the risk of fracture.
+The wrist can also be affected by arthritis, including osteoarthritis, rheumatoid arthritis, and gout.
+These conditions involve swelling of the joints from various causes.
+Arthritis can worsen with age.